rbuj/FreeRouting/README.md

 Here are some instructions how to run the Freerouting project from a Terminal.
 ==================================================================================

-1) Go to the Java SE download web page of Oracle to download and install JRE 8. https://www.java.com/en/download/
+1) Go to the Java SE download web page of Oracle to download and install JDK & JRE 8. https://www.java.com/en/download/

 2) Install Apache Ant (Java opensource build system). http://ant.apache.org